Retour aux articles

 Full HD 21.5-Inch H-IPS Display

-With a 16:9 aspect ratio and Full HD 1920 x 1080 native resolution, the XP-Pen Artist 22E Pro Touch can display up to 16.7 million colors.
-Since the XP-Pen Artist 22E Pro Touch supports a variety of inclines, the viewing angle of the display has to be considered.
+With a 16:9 aspect ratio and Full HD 1920 x 1080 native resolution, the XP-Pen Artist 22E Pro can display up to 16.7 million colors.
+Since the XP-Pen Artist 22E Pro supports a variety of inclines, the viewing angle of the display has to be considered.
 Fortunately, the H-IPS display supports up to 178° (89°/89° for both horizontal and vertical).
-The XP-Pen Artist 22E Pro Touch is not a stand-alone tablet, and requires a connection to your Mac or PC computer.
-For video, you'll need to connect the 29-pin DVI-I connector to your computer, while an additional USB connection is required if you want to take advantage of the multi-touch capabilities of the XP-Pen Artist 22E Pro Touch.
+The XP-Pen Artist 22E Pro is not a stand-alone tablet, and requires a connection to your Mac or PC computer.
+For video, you'll need to connect the 29-pin DVI-I connector to your computer.

 However, the Artist 22E Pro does not have multi-touch capabilities and relies mostly on pen input.
-The Artist 24HD is also a pen-input-only display from XP-Pen, but it offers a larger 24.1" screen with a 16:10 aspect ratio and 1920 x 1080 native resolution.
-The 1920 x 1080 native resolution on the Artist 24HD offers more height, giving you an extra 120 lines of vertical pixels, making it ideal for multimedia applications, such as Photoshop and Illustrator.
+The 1920 x 1080 native resolution on the Artist 22E Pro offers more height, giving you an extra 120 lines of vertical pixels, making it ideal for multimedia applications, such as Photoshop and Illustrator.

 Adjusts for a Workspace that Fits your Body